Book cover

 8.1 Introduction

-These transformations made testing one of the most valued programming practices in modern software development.
-It is in this context that we should understand Michael Feathers’ quote that opens this chapter: if the code does not have tests, it can be regarded as having low quality or even being legacy code.
+These transformations have made testing one of the most valued programming practices in modern software development.
+It is in this context that we should understand Michael Feathers’ quote that opens this chapter: if code does not have tests, it can be regarded as having low quality or even as being legacy code.

 Test pyramid